mariakna/SEDarc2025_Intro_to_Data_Vis_in_R/README.md

 This repository also contains a slide deck (*Intro_to_Data_Vis_in_R_slides*) with visuals that we will use to explore the dos and don'ts of data visualisation.

-Other files in the repository (such as .pdf and .png images) are either generated automatically when you run the .Rmd file on your own machine.
+Other files in the repository (such as .pdf and .png images) are generated automatically when you run the .Rmd file on your own machine.